Mainland Travel Permit for Taiwan Resident: Single-entry travel permit

 The single-entry travel permit (not to be confused with "entry endorsements", now abolished) is intended for Taiwanese residents who have never held the travel permit, or whose travel permit has recently expired, and who need to travel to mainland China.
 To be eligible, the applicant must hold their Taiwanese passport with remaining validity for more than six months, in conjunction with the person's Taiwanese ID card as well as two 2-inch photos.
-Some airports may require additional documents, such as a return ticket or an invitation letter.
-Eligible airports are: Shenyang, Qingdao, Dalian, Shanghai, Fuzhou, Xiamen, Wuhan, Chengdu, Haikou, Sanya, Beijing, Nanjing, Chongqing, Hangzhou, Guilin, Shenzhen, Xi'an, Changsha, Kunming, Harbin, Ningbo, Wuxi, Nanning, Wenzhou, Yancheng, Xuzhou, Zhengzhou, Changchun, Yantai, Tianjin, Jinan, Guiyang, Quanzhou, Nanchang and Hefei.
+Some ports may require additional documents, such as a return ticket or an invitation letter.
+As of 20 November 2025, there are 100 ports have eligibility to issue single-entry Mainland Travel Permit.
 The single-entry travel permit is valid for a stay up to 3 months.
 Holder of a valid, long-term travel permit is not eligible to use this service, they must instead carry the long-term permit or will be refused entry for not doing so.